Investing and taxes go hand in hand

 RRSPs and TFSAs

-Remember that investment income inside RRSPs are tax deferred until withdrawal.
+Remember that investment income inside RRSPs is tax-deferred until withdrawal.
 At that time, the withdrawal is fully taxable.
-Investment inside the TFSA grow tax free so it's a great place to invest your money.
+An investment inside the TFSA grows tax-free so it’s a great place to invest your money.
 Make sure you fill up your TFSA before investing in non-registered accounts.